1 Corinthians 14:34 – ‘Women should be silent in the churches’

 As Campa and Rosner say, Paul’s readers, just like modern readers, would have assumed that when Paul said that women should not not speak in church he meant precisely that, unless some qualification or restriction was clearly implied or stated.
 For those writers, the clearest statement of such a restriction comes in v35.
 The meaning would be, then, that if the women/wives desire to learn, they should not ask other people’s husbands in public (culturally, that would have been regarded as scandalous), but ask their own husbands at home.

-Still others think that Paul’s argument is to do with ‘order’ in worship.
-Thiselton (Puzzling Passages in Paul) summarises this understanding:
+9. Still others think that Paul’s argument is to do with ‘order’ in worship.
+Thiselton (Puzzling Passages in Paul) summarises this interpretation:

-One of the more convincing approaches is that which concludes that Paul means that wives should not take it upon themselves to evaluate (in public) what their husbands have prophesied: they should take up the matter at home (v35).
+10. A number of interpreters conclude that Paul means that wives should not take it upon themselves to evaluate (in public) what their husbands have prophesied: they should take up the matter at home (v35).
 (Cf. 1 Cor.
 4:7ff.; 5:2ff.; 6:1ff.; 8:1; 13:5.).
 This is supported by Witherington, Thiselton, Grudem, A. & M. Kostenberger, Carson, Hurley (Man and Woman in Biblical Perspective) and others.

 Kevin Giles (What the Bible Actually Teaches on Women) dismisses this interpretation as having no merit whatsoever.
 ‘It is just a guess’, he asserts.
 But Giles does not spend much time on this passage because (although he claims to want to tell us ‘what the Bible actually teaches on women’) he regards it as a non-Pauline interpolation (based on Philip Payne’s ‘compelling’ evidence).